ubccpsc/classy/docs/instructor/gettingstarted.md

 - [ ] Shadow a course that uses Classy before you begin to use it
 - [ ] Request [Classy for your Course](#requesting-classy-for-your-course) at least three weeks in advance of course start date.
 - [ ] Read about [Default Classy Plugin](#default-classy-plugin) and customization option.
-- [ ] Give tech staff a Github token to access [AutoGrade Dockerfile Repository](/docs/instructor/autograde.md#autograde-dockerfile-repository).
+- [ ] Give tech staff a GitHub token to access [AutoGrade Dockerfile Repository](/docs/instructor/autograde.md#autograde-dockerfile-repository).

 Nice-to-have's:

 - [ ] Retain a TA to build-out Docker AutoGrade container.
 - [ ] Add container logging that allows for quick debugging of container logic.

-Github is integrated with Classy and Github requires that you use Git version control.
+GitHub is integrated with Classy and GitHub requires that you use Git version control.
 Syllabus and course instructions will need to be updated to work with *Git* version control.

 ## Requesting Classy for Your Course

 You must formally request Classy by notifying *CPSC Technical Staff*.
-Classy takes approximately two weeks to setup because of software, hardware, and CPSC technical staff resources that are necessary to run the software while upholding privacy and data laws.
+Classy takes approximately two weeks to set up because of software, hardware, and CPSC technical staff resources that are necessary to run the software while upholding privacy and data laws.

 Please start a discussion with CPSC Technical Staff as soon as you develop an interest in using Classy.